Esri/calcite-maps/README.md

 # Calcite Maps
 A framework for building map apps with Calcite styles and Bootstrap.

 This project contains colors, styles and layouts for designing responsive map apps with [Bootstrap](http://www.getbootstrap.com) and [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap).
-Calcite Maps includes the Bootstrap build and provides overrides for the `navbar`, `dropdown menu` and `panels` in order to make them more map-app friendly.
-To create your own designs, just [reference the library](#getting-started) and then apply the styles to the `body` and `nav` elements of your page (see below).
-If you want to integrate deeper, fork and clone the repo and create your own [custom builds](#getting-started) with Sass.
+The build includes Bootstrap and provides a number of extentions to make the components more map-app friendly.
+It's also fully integrated with the new [ArcGIS API for JavaScript 4.x](https://developers.arcgis.com/javascript/).

 Calcite Maps is designed to make map-app development fast and easy.
-It's also fully integrated with the new [ArcGIS API for JavaScript 4.x](https://developers.arcgis.com/javascript/).
+To create your own custom designs, just [reference the library](#getting-started) and then apply the styles to the `body` and `nav` elements of your page (see below).
+If you want to integrate deeper, fork and clone the repo and create your own [custom builds](#getting-started) with Sass.

 ```html
 <link rel="stylesheet" href="https://esri.github.io/calcite-maps/dist/css/calcite-maps-arcgis-4.x.min.css">